 Air Filter Sales and Service Scam: How It Works

 The COVID-19 crisis taught everyone how to be more careful, self-conscious, and preventive.
-The deaths of over 190,000 people across the world (up until today) certainly scared everyone when it comes to protection, social interaction, and even cases of identity theft.
-There is no surprise that criminals jumped right in, trying – and succeeding – to take advantage of people's fears.
+There is no surprise that criminals jumped right in, trying – and succeeding – to take advantage of people’s fears.
 One of the tricks that really work for them these days is the Air Purifier Sale Scam, aka the Air Filter Sales and Service approach.